-In honour of World AIDS Day we explore how an HIV positive diagnosis can effect where and how you travel.
+In honour of World AIDS Day, we explore how an HIV-positive diagnosis can affect where and how you travel.

 Kevin joined Out Adventures as Sales Manager after seven years at Porter Airlines (Condé Nast Traveler’s Best Small Airline in the World).
 He came out at the young age of 16 and was diagnosed HIV positive by 23.
 Early on in his diagnosis, Kevin actively decided he would never let HIV dictate his life.
 Kevin helps support his HIV peers by participating in and fundraising during the annual Toronto AIDS Walk.

 Chris works for UN AIDS as a Senior Community Support Advisor for East and Southern Africa.
 He is an activist and passionate advocate for the meaningful engagement of people living with HIV/AIDS in all of their diversity.
 Chris changed careers soon after his HIV diagnosis in 2000, leaving the world of academia and astrophysics to be part of the global response to AIDS.